SpringerPE/datadog-agent-boshrelease/README.md

 # What this does

-This includes the rpm and debian releases in the package and unpacks them in the dd-agent directory.
+This includes the Debian and RHEL/CentOS releases in the package and unpacks them in the dd-agent directory.

 While a source install would be preferable, we're balancing a number of concerns.